Little Things (4)

 The glory of God is the presence of God suddenly making itself known, and not only in things grandiose and immense.
 As Gerard Manley Hopkins put it (“God’s Grandeur”), the glorious presence of God flames out from ordinary things, like the shining surface of shook foil.
 It gathers to a sudden greatness like the ooze of oil crushed.
 Unexpectedly, there it is.
 It seizes our attention, trips a switch in our soul, and sends our thoughts outward and upward into the realm of wonder.

-The glory of God on Moses’ faith was a small thing, an occasional flaming-forth on the visage of one man among a million.
+The glory of God on Moses’ face was a small thing, an occasional flaming-forth on the visage of one man among a million.
 Yet the people of God saw it, and they did not mistake its meaning.
 They could not bear it, and they could not deny it.
 Those little episodes of radiance spoke the presence and power of God to the heart of every person, and caused them to long for more of His promised blessings.

 The disciples on the Mount of Transfiguration were similarly affected as the glory of God enveloped, transformed, and irradiated from Jesus Christ (cf. Matt.
 17.1-8).
 So enthralled were they by the sight, that all other desires dissipated in a moment, and they wanted only to remain there with the Lord in His glory.